Owez/portfolio/_posts/2020-12-18-irkle-whitepaper.md

 [&charlie, &delta, &foxtrot, &golf]
 ```

 Another potential use this brings is a concrete pathing method for data, if used in conjunction with an array-based tree as previously discussed.

-If it is known that parent nodes are always $\left\lfloor \frac{n-1}{2} \right\rfloor$ from the child.
+If it is known that parent nodes are always $\left\lfloor \frac{n-1}{2} \right\rfloor$ from the child, we may recurse up the tree once finding the desired data block to quickly create a path to our data node in order to execute such functions as tree modification quickly.

-We may recurse up the tree once finding the desired data block to quickly create a path to our data node in order to execute such functions as tree modification quickly; using either the found hash of the parent node and adding it to an array which is reversed (in order to go parent --> child rather than child --> parent) or alternatively using the [modulo](https://en.wikipedia.org/wiki/Modulo_operation)[^whymod] of the previously stated equation each time to figure if the data block/last node was to the left or right of a given parent node.
+This may be done by either utilising the found hash of the parent node and adding it to an array which is then reversed (in order to go parent --> child rather than child --> parent) or alternatively using the [modulo](https://en.wikipedia.org/wiki/Modulo_operation)[^whymod] of the previously stated equation each time to figure if the data block/last node was to the left or right of a given parent node.

 In [Python](https://www.python.org/), we may write the modulo-based (non-recusive for simplicity) method similar to the following: